SamBailey6194/ultimate_battleships/README.md

   - the save_game_state function wasn't accepting the inputs properly moved play_game function into game_logic.py at the end of the Game class, then renamed play_game function to full_game in main.py call the play_game function from game_logic.py
   - When checking shots due to the S and H now having a colour it the update_board function wasn't working out when a user or the computer hit a ship, so added in the colours to the if and elif statements.
   - The saved board was including the colorama ANSI codes in the saved boards, to remove this I added remove_colorama_codes() which compiles the various characters and numbers used in the ANSI codes and then removes them from the board before saving.
+- No size set in full_game function for leaderboard_generation function to be called, therefore, added a size=None parameter in the full_game function.

 ### Unfixed Bugs